 - When you continue using the data on the shared disk at times such as server reinstallation, do not allocate a partition or create a file system. - The data on the shared disk gets deleted if you allocate a partition or create a file system. - EXPRESSCLUSTER controls the file systems on the shared disk.
-Do not include the file systems on the shared disk to /etc/fstab in operating system. - (If the entry to is required /etc/fstab, please use the noauto option is not used ignore option.) - See the "Installation and Configuration Guide" for steps for shared disk configuration.
+Do not include the file systems on the shared disk to /etc/fstab in operating system. - (If the entry to is required /etc/fstab, please use the noauto option is not used ignore option.) - Provide a disk heartbeat partition with 10 MB (1010241024 bytes) or more of space.
+The disk heartbeat partition does not require any file system to be created. - See the "Installation and Configuration Guide" for steps for shared disk configuration.